 Animations and various cool transitions look good but each of which can toll on your PC’s CPU and memory which can cause your PC to slow down.
 Windows lets you optimize the effects for the best performance.
 To optimize Windows 10’s performance, go to Control Panel and in the search box, type “performance”.
 From the search results, click on “Adjust the appearance and performance of Windows”.

 Here on the Performance tab.
 You then have to choose the option, “Adjust for best performance under Visual Effects to disable all the animations’, or select “˜Custom’ and remove the individual animations you are not interested in using.
 In the “Advanced” tab, you can even choose to allocate processor resources for best performance of either “Programs” or “Background services”.

 Disabling Windows 10 Tips

 Additionally, it appears that, in some cases, the notification system is at fault for the high CPU usage, and some users recommend disabling the Windows 10 tips from the very beginning to avoid this.

 To do this, go to Settings > System > Notifications & Actions and simply Turn off the toggle that says “Show me tips about Windows.”
 If you’re already familiar with Windows 10, you should have no problem at all.

 If Are you using a third-party anti-virus program?
 Often, the anti-virus program, along with protecting our CPU, causes the issue of high CPU usage.
-This can be due to the unforeseen background scans it runs, thus utilizing majority of your CPU resources, and causing your system to slow down.
-You simply need to go to the settings of your anti-virus, and choose a time for the scan to run.
+This can be due to the unforeseen background scans it runs, thus utilizing the majority of your CPU resources, and causing your system to slow down.
+You simply need to go to the settings of your anti-virus and choose a time for the scan to run.
 This can be helpful in determining when your computer shall be affected by the anti-virus scan, thus preventing the issue of high CPU usage while you are working.